 Matcha tea is creamy, savory, bittersweet, and a bit like drinking grass, which is why it is loved by some and despised by others.
 Unlike other teas, Matcha should be stored in the refrigerator to preserve freshness.
 Teas typically have little nutritional value, but Matcha is the exception.
 A single cup is rich in vitamin C, potassium, and calcium.

 If you have ever enjoyed a cup of green tea, it was most likely Sencha.
-It is the prototypical green.
+It is the prototypical leaf for green tea.

 It can be found in varying quality, but how it is processed is universal: Shortly after being picked, the leaves are steamed to prevent oxidation, giving them a piney, subtly bitter, and wonderfully aromatic quality, so their flavor lingers in the mouth long after the last sip.